By Karissa Collins on | No Comments

 Here are some of the advantages of using a remote:

 Another necessity for self-portraits is a tripod.
 I have tried shooting without a tripod as well, but it is so much easier and less stressful with a tripod.
 Balancing your camera on tables, books, and other objects can be risky and expensive if your camera gets damaged when it accidentally topples over.
 Trust me, DON'T DO IT.

 Tripods can be expensive but keep in mind they don't have to have the top piece that connects to your camera - you can find a connector online that matches your camera.

 Then, when you're ready to shoot, set up your tripod and set your camera to the self-timer option.
 Make sure to choose the option with the longest time.
 My camera has a 2 second and a 10 second option, so I always choose the 10 second option.

 If there will be children in the photo, place them where you want them to be, focus your camera and then push the button.
 Walk (or run) into the photo (I don't always make it in time for the first picture, but your camera will now respond to your timer).

 Once you are all in place, click away.
-Push the button as much as you want.
+Push your remote button as much as you want.
 Try different faces and poses to ensure you get a good picture.

 With self-portraits, practice makes perfect.
 If you don't get it right the first time, readjust and try again.
-The memories you will make from self-portraits are worth the trial and error.
+The memories you will make from self-portraits will be worth the trial and error.